-First of all, the statement that they will help you make $5000-$10.000 in 30 days, is just NOT POSSIBLE.
-This may even be difficult for established eCommerce sellers, during months when business is slow.
+First of all, the statement that the training will help you make $5000-$10,000 in 30 days is just NOT POSSIBLE.
+To make $10,000 per month may even be difficult for established eCommerce sellers when business is slow.

-There is NO WAY you could make these amounts of money, without a start up capital.
+Second, there is NO WAY you could make any money on Amazon or eBay without a start-up capital.

 It Takes Money To Make Money!

-To make profits of $5000-$10.000 per month, you have to be a professional licensed reseller and have invested 4-5+ times the money in inventory.
-Or you may have invented a really good product to private label, with a good profit margin and that is selling like hot cakes.
+To make profits of $5000-$10,000 per month, you have to be a professional licensed reseller and have invested 4-5+ times the money in inventory.
+Or you have invented a good product to private label that has a really good profit margin and is selling like hot cakes.

-However, to private label your own product is a process, which takes time, effort and capital.
-You can hardly complete the whole manufacturing period, the shipping to Amazon’s warehouse/s, the label prepping, product branding and get people to find your unique product in 30 days!
+To private label your own product is a process, however, and takes time, effort and capital.
+You can hardly complete the whole manufacturing period, shipping your product to Amazon’s warehouse/s, prep all labels, brand your product and get people to find it in 30 days!

-Only the lead-time of manufacturing your private label product is, in most cases, 30 days.
-Not to mention the search for the right manufacturer who will offer you a fair price and who you can trust.
+Only the lead-time of manufacturing your private label product is normally 30 days.
+Not to mention, the time it takes to search for the right manufacturer overseas who will offer you a fair price and that you can trust.

-I do not understand how anyone can fall for this?
+I do not understand how anyone can fall for their BS?